 Dental Mission Trips Benefit Patients Who Need Treatment

 Oral disease is a universal human experience that crosses all geographic and demographic boundaries.
 The Global Burden of Disease Study 2019 estimated that about 3.5 billion people worldwide suffer from oral disease.
 The World Health Organization identifies dental caries as the most common dental disease.
-About 2 billion people suffer from decay in permanent teeth and 520 children with primary caries.
+About 2 billion people suffer decay in permanent teeth, and 520 children with primary caries.

 The Psychological Benefits of Service